ballisticbutterflies/The-Paw/docs/backend.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "review": "Review text is required",
-        "stars": "Stars must be an integer from 1 to 5" }
+        "review": "Review text is required and must be between 85-2000 chars", "stars": "Stars must be an integer from 1 to 5" }
     }